smacinnes/qoi-starter-project/README.md

 Open the project folder in VS Code and install the recommended extensions.
 You might need to restart VS Code after installing the extensions.

+Enable CMake kits by changing your your VS Code settings.
+Hit `Ctrl + ,` to open the VS Code settings.
+You can make this a global setting or just for the current folder switching between the "User" and "Workspace" tabs.
+Search for "CMake: Use CMake Presets" (cmake.useCMakePresets) and choose "never" in the dropdown.

 Open the Command Palette with `Ctrl + Shift + P` and run "CMake: Scan for kits".